BernardIgiri/text-adventure-game/README.md

 ### 🧪 Try the Demo

 Try this [example.ini](https://raw.githubusercontent.com/BernardIgiri/text-adventure-game/refs/heads/main/example.ini) demo game.
 Right-click the link and choose **“Save Link As…”** to save it.

+## 📰 Learn How It Was Made

+Read about the development process for this project on [Y = Code!](https://yequalscode.com/posts/making-text-adventure-game)

 ## 📄 INI File Structure